 Items can be collected from the reservations shelf in the High Use Collection area at the Main and Law Libraries and from the Help Zone at UNSW Paddington Library.
 If your requested item isn't on the shelf, please notify a staff member in the Help Zone.

-Requested items, listed as General (General Services) can be collected at the Help Zone on Level 2 of the Main Library during staffed hours.
+Requested items, listed as Library Storage can be collected at the Help Zone on Level 2 of the Main Library during staffed hours.
 Please inform a staff member that the item is on hold for you.

 Requested items are held for:

 - five days for standard loan items

-- three days for items requested from General Services
+- three days for items requested from Library Storage